HaoZeke/artn-plugin/docs/params/struc_format_out.rst

 Description
 """""""""""

-File format of the output structures.
+File format of the output structures (saddle, and minima).
 When ``struc_format_out = 'none'``, structures are not written to any output.

+This command also controls the output of ``latest_eigenvector``.

 Unexpected behavior